dl4genaudio/dl4genaudio.github.io/pca_data/index.md

     3. Find the eigenvalues and eigenvectors of the resulting covariance matrix and sort them by size of the corresponding eigenvalue.
     4. Define a matrix whose columns are the N eigenvectors that correspond to the principal components that we want to calculate (usually the first 2, 3, 4, etc.).
     5. Project the standardized dataset onto the matrix (via matrix dot product).

+* The relative magnitude of the covariance matrix's eigenvalues represent the proportion of variance that each eigenvalue-eigenvector pair can capture in the data.

+* There are python libraries to carry out PCA without having to do all these steps by hand.
+The most popular implementation is [sklearn's PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).

 * Besides PCA, there are other similar methods to reduce data dimensionality.
 Examples include [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) or [UMAP](https://umap-learn.readthedocs.io/en/latest/basic_usage.html).